 The town was chosen as the site for the building of the jail.
 The Territorial Prison in Yuma was closed in 1909 and these prisoners were transferred to Florence.
 Even now, Florence is known for its prisons.
 There are five such places in town.
 There are two private prisons that contract to import prisoners from other states, one Immigration and Naturalization Service detention center, one county prison and a state prison.
 The state prison is the largest one out of the five and has been in operation back to when the Yuma prison was closed in 1909.

 One of Florence’s distinguished residents was Ernest W. McFarland.
 McFarland held many offices in Arizona and represented the state for many years.
 He served in the United States Senate as the Senate Majority Leader in the 1950’s, governor of Arizona from the mid to late 50’s and was Chief Justice of the State Supreme Court.
 The McFarland State Park is the first courthouse built in town and was named after this great man.

-One more notable resident was Charlie Whittlow, who was a rancher in the area.
+One more notable resident was Charlie Whitlow, who was a rancher in the area.
 During the Depression when the milk market dropped, many ranchers decided they would rather dump their milk than to sell it at a loss.
-Whittlow came up with another idea, instead of dumping the milk he would give it to schoolchildren for free.
-Other ranchers joined Whittlow and soon the National Milk and Free Lunch Program was born.
-Due to Whittlow’s idea, Florence received the nickname the “Cowboy Cradle of the Southwest”.
-However, this name is misleading because Whittlow was not a cowboy but a rancher.
+Whitlow came up with another idea, instead of dumping the milk he would give it to schoolchildren for free.
+Other ranchers joined Whitlow and soon the National Milk and Free Lunch Program was born.
+Due to Whitlow’s idea, Florence received the nickname the “Cowboy Cradle of the Southwest”.
+However, this name is misleading because Whitlow was not a cowboy but a rancher.